Work Visa in South Africa

 - that the letter of employment is signed by both parties, in line with labour standards and conditional upon the General Work Visa to be issued.

-Any confirmation letter by the DoL currently takes up to nine months to obtain.
-Please note that no repatriation deposits are payable anymore, but that after having been in possession of a General Work Visa for five years or longer, a permanent residence permit may be granted.
+Registration with ESSA and the confirmation letter by the DoL currently take up to a year.
+Please note that no repatriation deposits are payable anymore, but that after having been in possession of a General Work Visa for five years or longer, a permanent residence permit may be applied for.

 Intra Company Transfer Work Visa